tugglecore/rust-tracing-primer/README.md

 Here we created a `span`, entered the `span`, perform some work and generated an event then drop the `span` or *exited* the span.

-Now you more than likely will create and work with spans with the macro `instrument` such as:
+It's recommended to create spans with the macro `instrument` such as:

 ```rust
 #[instrument]